yash-gif/yash-gif/README.md

 - 👋 Hi, I’m @yash-rastogi
 - 👀 I have 3+ years of exprienced in ...
-Full stack development (MERN Stack, Java, Spring boot) , problem solving
+Full stack development (Node.js, React.js, Java, Spring boot) , problem solving
 - 💞️ I’m looking to collaborate on ...
 Backend and frontend projects
 - 📫 How to reach me ... you can reach me at yashrastogi201@gmail.com